sjlamekhov/inmemorySearch/README.md

 * EDIIT_DIST3 - find all attribute values that have edit distance <= 3
 * CONTAINS - find all attribute values that contain specified string
 * LENGTH - find all attribute values by length
-* CLOSEST_TO - find documents which is closest to document constructed by fields and values passed in query
+* CLOSEST_TO - find documents which are closest to document constructed by fields and values passed in query
+* search for nearest document - search for indexed document that has mostly same attributes

 ## request examples
 ### add document to index: